Talât Sait Halman

-Talât Sait Halman, GBE (7 July 1931 – 5 December 2014) was a famous Turkish poet, translator and cultural historian.
+Talât Sait Halman, GBE (7 July 1931 – 5 December 2014) was a Turkish poet, translator and cultural historian.
 He was the first Minister of Culture of Turkey.
 From 1998 onward, he taught at Bilkent University as the dean of the Faculty of Humanities and Letters.

 Biography

 Halman received his B.A. from Robert College in Istanbul.
 In the mid-1950s he received his master's degree from Columbia University in political science, international relations and international law.

-During his long academic career, Halman taught at Columbia University, Princeton University (1965–71) and (1972–80), the University of Pennsylvania and New York University, where he also served as Chairman of the Department of Near Eastern Languages and Literatures.
+During his long academic career, Halman taught at Columbia University, Princeton University (1965–1971) and (1972–1980), the University of Pennsylvania and New York University, where he also served as Chairman of the Department of Near Eastern Languages and Literatures.
 He taught at Bilkent University in Ankara from 1998, rising to become the Dean of the Faculty of Humanities and Letters.
 While there, he helped to found a program in Turkish languages and literature with a goal of introducing new critical approaches.